qmss5052/msk-2023/README.md

 The classification provides better prognostications according to TCGA's description, and this would be discussed in **Emile's part, Overall Survival (OS) Analysis**.

 THIS part is to **predict the 1p/19q codeletion status using gene expression matrix (RNA-Seq)**.
 The supervised learning model, random forest classifier was used with future selection by f_regression score function, which give a high accuracy score, around **98%**.
+Using Non-negative Matrix Factorization A = WH with rank = 20, the accuracy score of random forest model with H as features is **97%**, and metagene 10, 2 and 1 are the most important features.

 **Future Analysis Plans ...**